-The system’s owner receives the benefit of a 30% Federal Investment Tax Credit (ITC) and accelerated depreciation; there may also be substantial state incentives.
+The system’s owner receives the benefit of a substantial Federal Investment Tax Credit (ITC) and accelerated depreciation; there may also be valuable state incentives.
 Since these tax benefits have no value to a municipal entity, nothing is being given up.

 Operations, maintenance, and system upkeep are the responsibility of the system owner, not you.
 With a PPA, you pay only for the electricity the system produces so all operational risk stays with the owner.
 On the other hand, solar systems are quite easy to maintain and don’t have much risk associated with them.
 Owning yours offers the potential of receiving (nearly) free electricity after the system has been completely paid for.